-“Covert narcissist” is a term used to describe a person who has narcissistic personality disorder (NPD) but does not display the grandiose sense of self-importance that psychologists associate with the condition.
+“Covert narcissist” describes a person who has narcissistic personality disorder (NPD) but does not display the grandiose sense of self-importance that psychologists associate with the condition.

 Other names for covert narcissism include “closet narcissism” or “introverted narcissism.”

 This article discusses covert narcissism in more detail, including the signs and causes.
 It also explains how a person can respond to narcissistic behavior.

 Narcissism is a general term that encompasses several personality traits, including: